kuri-kbbagares/pong-clone-repo/README.md

 4. Keybindings and Toggleable V-sync
 5. Main Menu

-Instructions to play the game
+Instructions to play the game:
  To PLAY the game, drag the directory to a LOVE.exe